ISISComputingGroup/ibex_developers_manual/FZJ_Fermi_chopper.md

 ### Synchrotron off

-The phase delay of the chopper is a delay between the synchrotron pulse and the phase of the chopper.
-If the synchrotron is not running these numbers will be essentially random - this is nothing to worry about.
+The phase delay of the chopper is a delay between the synchrotron pulse and the the chopper being in a specific position.
+If the synchrotron is not running the delay will appear to fluctuate wildly as there is no reference synchrotron pulse.
+This should rectify itself without intervention and the chopper will re-phase once the synchrotron timing pulse comes back online.

 # Drive turns off unexpectedly